strace - trace system calls and signals

 - --daemonize=pgrp

-- Run tracer process as tracee's grandchild in a separate process group.
+- Runs tracer process as tracee's grandchild in a separate process group.
 In

-addition to reduction of the visible effect of strace, it also
+addition to reducing the visible effect of strace, this also

 - -DDD